 European Immunization Week (EIW) is marked across the European Region every April.
 It aims to raise awareness of the importance of immunisation for people’s health and well-being.
-Activities in 2018 will focus on the progress and challenges in the Region’s concerted effort to eliminate measles and rubella.
+Activities in 2018 focused on the progress and challenges in the Region’s concerted effort to eliminate measles and rubella.

 Vaccines work – join the EIW initiative

 Protected from the threat of vaccine-preventable diseases, immunised children have a better chance of living a long and healthy life.
 The advantages are further increased by vaccination also in adolescents and adulthood.
 After general hygiene improvements – first of all, clean water supply – vaccines represent the most effective and cost-saving public health intervention.
 Still, vaccines continue to be under-used all over the world.

 ECDC supports the European Immunization Week campaign lead by WHO/Europe by providing scientific evidence on immunisation.
 Join the EIW initiative to increase vaccination coverage by raising awareness of the importance of immunisation.

 Vaccines represent one of the most effective and cost-saving public health intervention.Read more

 Vaccine schedule platform

 The Vaccine Schedule platform is an interactive tool that shows vaccination schedules for individual EU/EEA countries and specific age groups.
 With this tool comparisons can be made for vaccination schedules between two countries or by disease for all or a selection of countries.Read more